 Why Major in International Studies?

-- Increase relevant experiences and marketability for continuing education and
+- Gain a competitive edge in the global workforce & increase relevant experiences and marketability for continuing education and

 careers in a global economy.

-- Internationalize one’s network of peers/colleagues.
+- Internationalize your network of peers/colleagues.

 - Increase confidence, resourcefulness and resilience in handling dynamic situations which arise in international travel and cultural exchanges.

 - Represent UNCW, North Carolina and the United States as an ambassador of good will.

 Because International Studies is an interdisciplinary major, many of its courses are drawn from courses with an international focus offered by other departments and schools.
 These courses make double majoring much easier.